 Global Affairs will provide information to participants on pandemic-related travel and entry requirements for their destination.
 Vaccination is required, and testing may also be necessary for departure to and returning from your program destination.

 Flight: Students book their own travel to coincide with program dates.
 Please keep in mind that flights arriving into London typically depart New York a day in advance.
 All participants are strongly encouraged to purchase refundable flights.

 Passport: All program participants are required to have a valid passport, which must be valid at least six months beyond the program end date.

 Visa: US citizens require a valid passport and do not require a visa for visits to the UK of less than six months in duration.
 All other passport holders should check with their respective visa requirements

-Weather: In London, January temperatures tend to be milder than in New York, usually in the 40°s (Fahrenheit).
-There are occasional rain and very little chance of heavy snow.
+Weather: In London, early summer temperatures tend to be cooler than in New York, usually in the low to mid-60°s (Fahrenheit).
+Temperatures may dip into the 40s at night and there is occasional rain.
 Visit BBC Weather for more information on local weather conditions in the United Kingdom.

 Visit the Steinhardt Study Abroad Resources website and get a head start on preparing for your study abroad program experience.